devopsdays-kc/devopsdayskc-docs/docs/health-and-safety/coc.md

 sidebar_position: 4
 ---

-TODO: Put down how the CoC is handled and enforced for devopsdays KC.
+TODO: Put down how the CoC is handled and enforced for DevOpsDays KC.